wp-plugins/errnio-mobile-gesture-monetization/readme.txt

 = After I download the plugin, what do I do to get my money? = After you installed the plugin you should get a notification requesting your site-id.
-Go to our site, errnio.com and register.
-Once you?ve done this, you?ll get a site-id which you can type in the options page of the plugin (follow the notification).
+Go to our site, <a href="http://www.errnio.com/" target="_blank">errnio.com</a> and register.
+Once you've done this, you'll get a site-id which you can paste into the options page of the plugin (follow the notification).
-After everything is ready you can manage your plugin on the errnio dashboard and collect you revenues.
+After everything is ready you can manage your plugin on the errnio dashboard and collect your revenues.

 = What are the rates?
 How much money can I make? =
 We have a simple revenue share program which you can access once registered.